mroberts1/BOOTSTRA.386/manual/index.md

 # On The Road

-The drive on Sunday to Vegas was a bit much for the 1973 Winnebago but it was the only vehicle we could rent that had a power outlet.
+The drive on Sunday to Vegas was a bit much for the 1973 Winnebago but it was the only vehicle we could rent with a power outlet.
 Plus it's pretty fun.
 Going to Comdex is kinda like camping.
 OK, not really, we have a hotel.

 Comdex is a crucial convention for the tech industry.
 If you miss it, then you might as well just go out of business.